Exabyte-io/documentation/docs/tutorials/materials/combinatorial-screening.md

-# Combinatorial Screening
+# Generate Combinatorial Sets

-This tutorial demonstrates how to create a **combinatorial set** of of III-V compound semiconductor materials, with permutations and combinations of n and p-type dopants.
-This **combinatorial screening** could for example be used to investigate the impact of inserting dopants onto the [electronic band gap](../../properties-directory/non-scalar/band-gaps.md) of these semiconductors.
+This tutorial demonstrates how to create a **combinatorial set** of III-V compound semiconductor materials with permutations and combinations of n and p-type dopants.
+This **combinatorial screening** could for example be used to investigate the impact of inserting dopants onto the [electronic band gap](../../properties-directory/non-scalar/band-gaps.md) of such semiconductors.

 We shall make use of [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso/overview.md) as our simulation engine for this tutorial.